Difference Between Inflation and Deflation

 |Safeguarding||Long-term investments||Usually, the government does not let deflation to prevail|

 An inflation rate of 2-3% is usually considered to be good for economic growth.
 But a continued decrease in prices leads the economy into a spiral of severe crisis.
 The government takes steps to keep both, inflation and deflation in check

-This has a been a guide to the Inflation vs Deflation.
-Here we also discuss the top difference between Inflation and Deflation along with infographics and comparison table.
+This has been a guide to Inflation vs Deflation.
+Here we discuss the top differences between inflation and deflation along with infographics and comparison table.
 You may also have a look at the following articles –

 - Economic Factors Examples